 Ultimately, LSVT BIG helps to improve the mismatch between what you feel you’re doing and what you’re actually doing, making you more confident, comfortable and empowered.
 With one month of hard work, LSVT BIG can open doors to a more active and independent life.

-To learn more about Rehabilitation Services at Western Wisconsin Health, please visit wwhealth.org.
+Learn more about Rehabilitation Services at Western Wisconsin Health.